In Oct 1994, on their Division Bell tour,

 Undoubtably the worst tragedy surrounding a rock concert happened in 2003 when 100 people died after pyrotechnics ignited a club during a gig by Great White in West Warwick, Rhode Island.
 Great White singer Ty Longley was also killed in the accident.
 Two brothers who owned the club were charged, along with the former tour manager with involuntary manslaughter.
 Foam soundproofing material at the edge of the stage set alight and the blaze spread quickly in the one-storey wooden building as fans all tried to escape through the same exit.
 Great White began a tour in July 2003 to raise money for the survivors and families of victims.

-In 1969 The Rolling Stones hired Hells Angels to provide security at the Altamont Speedway event in California.
+The Rolling Stones hired Hells Angels to provide security at the Altamont Speedway event in California.
 They traded the Angels $500 worth of beer in return for controlling the crowd.

 The Rolling Stones played the free festival along with Jefferson Airplane, Santana, The Flying Burrito Brothers and Crosby Stills Nash & Young.
 Stones fan Meredith Hunter was stabbed to death as the group played.
 It's claimed Hunter was waving a revolver.
 One other man drowned and two men were killed by in a hit-and run accident, (you wouldn't expect to be killed in a hit-and run at a gig).